core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 # CoAP over TCP

-The request/response interaction model of CoAP TCP/TLS is similar to CoAP UDP.
+The request/response interaction model of CoAP TCP/TLS is the same as CoAP UDP.
 The primary differences are in the message layer.
 CoAP UDP supports optional reliability by defining four types of messages: Confirmable, Non-confirmable, Acknowledgement, and Reset.
 TCP eliminates the need for the message layer